paskymail/Neuronal_Networks/presentation/presentation.md

 Due to the complexity of the ornithopter problem, our NN architecture must have the capacity to capture temporal dynamic behaviors.

-> **Proposition:**  use a recurrent neural network with just one single layer to learn the OSPA underlaying trajectory flight dynamics
+> **Proposal:**  use a recurrent neural network with just one single layer to learn the OSPA underlaying trajectory flight dynamics

+---

+### 2.4 NN parameter optimization

+Loss function

 ---